 Biomonitoring Pilot Projects

-The state law that established MN Biomonitoring: Chemicals in People directed MDH to conduct 4 biomonitoring pilot projects.
+The state law (PDF) that established MN Biomonitoring: Chemicals in People directed MDH to conduct 4 biomonitoring pilot projects.
 All of these projects are complete and follow-up work in some areas is underway.
 MDH used lessons learned from the pilot projects to develop a Strategic Plan that will guide the ongoing work of MN Biomonitoring.

 Return to MN Biomonitoring: Chemicals in People.